-In high resource countries, the association of erectile dysfunction (ED) with the presence of lower urinary tract symptoms (LUTS) is well documented [1-3].
+In high-resource countries, the association of erectile dysfunction (ED) and the presence of lower urinary tract symptoms (LUTS) is well-documented.
 Individually, ED and LUTS are known to affect quality of life; both are common within individuals.
-This has led researchers to propose possible common metabolic pathways [4].
-Risk factors identified for men to develop ED/LUTS include obesity, hypertension, diabetes, and metabolic syndrome, and clinical care pathways now include questionnaires to assess sexual function in men with LUTS [3].
-However, in Africa direct measures of the prevalence and correlates of ED with LUTS are unknown.
+This has led researchers to propose possible common metabolic pathways.
+Risk factors identified for men to develop ED/LUTS include obesity, hypertension, diabetes, and metabolic syndrome, and clinical care pathways now include questionnaires to assess sexual function in men with LUTS.
+However, in Africa, direct measures of the prevalence and correlates of ED with LUTS are unknown.

-Erectile dysfunction is a primary component of sexual dysfunction and a central marker in related research; defined as the inability to maintain an erection sufficient for satisfying sexual activity, ED prevalence is said to be underestimated in developing countries [5-6], and epidemiologic data and studies of sexuality in old age are considered relatively scarce in Africa [5,7].
-In 2007, Ojewole noted that although ED affects many African men, "authentic figures on the incidence and/or prevalence of the disease are not available in African countries" [8]; while this situation is now changing in sub-Saharan Africa the number of reports available is still small [9-13], except from Nigeria [5-6,14-18].
+ED is a primary component of sexual dysfunction and a central marker in related research.
+Defined as the inability to maintain an erection sufficient for satisfying sexual activity, ED prevalence is said to be underestimated in developing countries,^{5,6} and epidemiological data and studies of sexuality in old age are considered relatively scarce in Africa.^{5,7} In 2007, Ojewole noted that although ED affects many African men, "authentic figures on the incidence and/or prevalence of the disease are not available in African countries;" while this situation is now changing in sub-Saharan Africa the number of reports available is still small, 9-13 except from Nigeria.^{5,6,14-18}

-Generalizing prevalence data from high resource countries to African regions is no longer appropriate, especially for ED and LUTS, because, while many factors associated with ED are likely similar worldwide, their distribution and prevalence do differ across countries [4,14,19,20].
-It is likely that important risk factors and comorbidities vary in Africa, including physiology, diet and metabolism.
-Also, that cultural practices and beliefs which cannot be divorced from sexuality are relevant [7,16,17,21].
-In addition, food security is an important potential factor that to date has not been considered, regional diets differ markedly in Africa compared to North America, Europe and Asia, and the incidence of metabolic syndrome and obesity are very different [22-24].
+Generalizing prevalence data from high-resource countries to African regions is no longer appropriate, especially for ED and LUTS, because, while many factors associated with ED are likely similar worldwide, their distribution and prevalence do differ across countries.
+(4,14,19,20) It is likely that important risk factors and comorbidities vary in Africa, including physiology, diet, and metabolism.
+Also, that cultural practices and beliefs that cannot be divorced from sexuality are relevant.
+(7,16,17,21) In addition, food security is an important potential factor that, to date, has not been considered; regional diets differ markedly in Africa compared to North America, Europe, and Asia, and the incidence of metabolic syndrome and obesity are very different.22-24

-The World Health Organization (WHO) and African practitioners have called for more direct measures of the incidence and burden of disease due to ED and LUTS [5,19,25], in order to rationalize the advances in investigation, prevention and treatment in Africa suggested by organizations such as the American Urological Association (AUA), European Urological Association (EUA) and International Continence Society (ICS) [20].

-In this context, a unique opportunity was offered to collect such data, by adding to a larger study evaluating associations between the severity of obstructive LUTS and care seeking behavior in rural Africa, conducted as part of a Grand Challenges Canada project [26,27].
+The World Health Organization (WHO) and African practitioners have called for more direct measures of the incidence and burden of disease due to ED and LUTS^{5,19,25} in order to rationalize the advances in investigation, prevention, and treatment in Africa suggested by organizations such as the American Urological Association (AUA), European Association of Urology (EAU), and the International Continence Society (ICS).20 In this context, a unique opportunity was offered to collect such data, by adding to a larger study evaluating associations between the severity of obstructive LUTS and care-seeking behavior in rural Africa, conducted as part of a Grand Challenges Canada (GCC) project.^{26,27}

-The objectives were to: (1) quantify the sexual function and satisfaction and severity of LUTS among men in a rural Ugandan setting; (2) examine how severity of LUTS is associated with sexual function and satisfaction, and; (3) examine effects of demographic factors on sexual function and satisfaction in the context of LUTS.
+The objectives were to: 1) quantify the sexual function and satisfaction and severity of LUTS among men in a rural Ugandan setting; 2) examine how severity of LUTS is associated with sexual function and satisfaction; and 3) examine effects of demographic factors on sexual function and satisfaction in the context of LUTS.